-Consisting of the SolanoExpress Intercity Express Bus system, five local transit networks, ADA paratransit services, alternative mobility programs, as well as several connective regional transit providers, Solano County's mobility network is relatively robust and provides a variety of services to meet a range of needs.
-The Summary of Solano County Mobility Programs, which is included as Appendix 1, details all of the County's current mobility offerings, as well as their level of interconnectivity..
+Consisting of the SolanoExpress Intercity Express Bus system, five local transit networks, ADA paratransit services, several connective regional transit providers, as well as alternative mobility programs as offered by Solano Mobility such as its Intercity Taxi Card program, First/Last Mile programs, and GoGo Grandparent on-demand service for seniors, Solano County's mobility network is relatively robust and provides a variety of services to meet a range of needs.
+The Summary of Solano County Mobility Programs, completed separately as a part of the Connected Mobility Implementation Plan, details all of the County's current mobility offerings, as well as their level of interconnectivity.